 .
 Although men are more likely to be at risk than women of developing certain diseases, both should be aware of the dangers:

-- Metabolic Syndrome—This combination of abnormal blood sugar levels, elevated triglycerides, low good cholesterol, and elevated blood pressure has been observed even in some normal-weight people (BMI less than 25 kg/m
+—This combination of abnormal blood sugar levels, elevated triglycerides, low HDL cholesterol, and elevated blood pressure has been observed even in some normal-weight people (BMI less than 25 kg/m

 2) with extra abdominal fat.